AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Chat Rooms/agora_chat_chatroom_attributes_android.md

 #### Set a custom attribute
-Chat room members can call `asyncSetChatroomAttributes` to set one single custom attribute.
-Use this method to add new custom attributes or update existing attributes that set by yourself.
+Chat room members can call `asyncSetChatroomAttributes` to set one single custom or update an existing attribute set by themselves.
 After you successfully call this method, other members in the chat room receive an `onAttributesUpdate` callback.

 ```java
 // Sets a custom attribute by specifying chat room ID, attribute key, and attribute value.